martinsolent/data_level_4/docs/study_days.md

 Room: JM312

-**The will be time for lunch, guided learing and self study/assessment work**
+**There will be time for lunch, guided learning and self study/assessment work**

 * Semester 2 (Jan-May) - TBC